UKHomeOffice/rtp-io-lib/README.md

 JSON Schema Validation
 ----------------------
+There are several online JSON schema validation tools such as [JSON Schema Validator](http://www.jsonschemavalidator.net/)

-A JSON schema can be validated from the Scala REPL by doing the following:
+Alternatively, a JSON schema can be validated from the Scala REPL by doing the following:

 > sbt